matusi/STM32L4-MEMS-sensors/README.md

 - 20-bit digital output resolution
 -   96 locations of 20 bit FIFO buffer (X/Y/Z samples)
-- Programmable high- and low-pass digital filters
+- Programmable high- and low-pass digital filters -#### Supported sensor interface

-Voltage range options
-VSUPPLY with internal regulators: 2.25 V to 3.6 V V1P8ANA, V1P8DIG with internal LDO regulator bypassed: 1.8 V typical ± 10%

-The ADXL355 [4] from Analog Circuits is a low power and low noise accelerometer it can be set to measure in the ranges ±2g, ±4g, ±8g and the ADC belonging to the sensor is 20 − bit.
-If the IMU is set to measure up to 8g the accuracy wouldnt be high but it would be able to measure bigger forces.
-But if its set to 2g the accuracy would be high but the 20 forces measured is low.
-To use the accelerometer effectively you must know how high forces your object is exposed to.

--#### Supported sensor interface
 - ADXL355 driver supports SPI and I2C interfaces